Gravitational wave constraints on spatial covariant gravities: Effects of the spatial covariant gravities on GWs and their constraints

-Similar to the case of amplitude birefringence, the velocity birefringence due to parity violation can also be tested by comparing the modified waveform (\ref{gw_velocity}) with the GW strain data from the GW detectors.
-Based one this, the tests of velocity birefringence have been carried out through full Bayesian parameter estimations on the GW events observed by the LIGO/Virgo/KAGRA detectors in a series of papers \cite{Wang:2017igw, Wang:2020cub, Wang:2021gqm, Zhao:2022pun, Wang:2020pgu, Niu:2022yhr, Gong:2021jgg, Wu:2021ndf}.
-Here we would like to derive the constraint on coefficient ${\cal W}_1 - {\cal G}_1$ by directly using the posterior samples obtained in \cite{Wang:2021gqm} for testing the velocity birefringent effect with 94 GW events reported by the 4th-open GW catalog (4-OGC) \cite{Nitz:2021zwj}.
-The data for these posterior samples are downloaded from \cite{web2}.
-With these data, one can derive the posterior distributions of ${\cal W}_1 - {\cal G}_1$ from the posterior distributions of the sampled parameter $M_{\rm PV}^{-1}$ for each GW event.
-In Fig.~\ref{WG2}, we present briefly the posterior distributions of $|{\cal W}_1 - {\cal G}_1|$ for the 92 GW events analyzed \footnote{Here we exclude the two events GW190521 and GW191109, since their posterior samples show intriguing non-zero results for velocity birefringence.
-Some possibilities produce such signature have also been explored briefly in \cite{Wang:2021gqm}. }.
-Note that here we have treated the coefficient ${\cal W}_1 - {\cal G}_1$ as constant as well.
-From this figure, we find that the posterior distributions of $|{\cal W}_1 - {\cal G}_1|$ with 90\% confidence intervals are consistent with the GR value ${\cal W}_1 - {\cal G}_1=0$ for all the 92 GW events.
-By considering $|{\cal W}_1 - {\cal G}_1|$ as a universal parameter, we also present its upper bound from the combined posterior probability distributions in Fig.~\ref{WG2} (the vertical dash line), from which one is able to place a constraint on $|{\cal W}_1 - {\cal G}_1|$ as \bqn |{\cal W}_1 - {\cal G}_1| < 4.4 \times 10^{-18} \; {\rm km}, \lb{WG44} \eqn at 90\% confidence level.
-This bound corresponds to \bqn \left| \frac{1}{4} \Big(\dot c_1^{(1,3)} + c_2^{(1,3)}\Big) + c_1^{(0,3)} - 3 c_{3}^{(1,3)} H \right. \nb\\ \left. - \frac{1}{2} \Big[c_1^{(2,1)}- (c_1^{(3,1)} - 2 c_2^{(3,1)} - 3 c_3^{(3,1)}) H \Big] \right| \nb\\ ~~~~~~~~~~~~~~~~~~~~~~ < 4.4 \times 10^{-18} \; {\rm km} . \eqn It is worth mentioning here that a slightly stronger bound on the velocity birefringence parameter has been derived in \cite{Zhao:2022pun} by performing full Bayesian analysis on GW events in LIGO-Virgo catalog GWTC-3.
+Similar to the case of amplitude birefringence, the velocity birefringence due to parity violation can also be tested by comparing the modified waveform (\ref{gw_velocity}) with the GW strain data from the GW detectors; see Ref. \cite{Qiao:2022mln} for a review.
+Based on this, the tests of velocity birefringence have been carried out through full Bayesian parameter estimations on the GW events observed by the LIGO/Virgo/KAGRA detectors in a series of papers \cite{Wang:2017igw, Wang:2020cub, Wang:2021gqm, Zhao:2022pun, Wang:2020pgu, Niu:2022yhr, Gong:2021jgg, Wu:2021ndf}.
+Here we would like to derive the constraint on the coefficient $({\cal W}_1 - {\cal G}_1)/{\cal G}_0$ by directly using the posterior samples obtained in \cite{Wang:2021gqm} for testing the velocity birefringent effect with 94 GW events reported in the 4th-Open Gravitational Wave Catalog (4-OGC) \cite{Nitz:2021zwj}.
+The data for these posterior samples were downloaded from \cite{web2}.
+With these data, one can derive the posterior distributions of $({\cal W}_1 - {\cal G}_1)/{\cal G}_0$ from the posterior distributions of the sampled parameter $M_{\rm PV}^{-1}$ for each GW event.
+In Fig.~\ref{WG2}, we show the posterior distributions of $|({\cal W}_1 - {\cal G}_1)/{\cal G}_0|$ for the 92 analyzed GW events \footnote{Here we exclude the two events GW190521 and GW191109 since their posterior samples show intriguing non-zero results for velocity birefringence.
+Some possible reasons that produce such signatures were also explored in Ref. \cite{Wang:2021gqm}. }.
+Note that here we treat the coefficient ${\cal W}_1 - {\cal G}_1$ as a constant as well.
+From this figure, we find that the posterior distributions of $|({\cal W}_1 - {\cal G}_1)/{\cal G}_0|$ with 90\% confidence intervals are consistent with the GR value ${\cal W}_1 - {\cal G}_1=0$ for all 92 GW events.
+By considering $|({\cal W}_1 - {\cal G}_1)/{\cal G}_0|$ as a universal parameter, we also present its upper bound from the combined posterior probability distributions in Fig.~\ref{WG2} (the vertical dashed line), from which one is able to place a constraint on $|({\cal W}_1 - {\cal G}_1)/{\cal G}_0|$ as \bqn |({\cal W}_1 - {\cal G}_1)/{\cal G}_0| < 4.4 \times 10^{-18} \; {\rm km}, \lb{WG44} \eqn at the 90\% confidence level.
+This bound corresponds to \bqn M_{\rm Pl}^{-2}\left| \frac{1}{4} \Big(\dot c_1^{(1,3)} + \dot c_2^{(1,3)}\Big) + c_1^{(0,3)} - 3 c_{3}^{(1,3)} H \right. \nb\\ \left. - \frac{1}{2} \Big[c_1^{(2,1)}- (c_1^{(3,1)} - 2 c_2^{(3,1)} - 3 c_3^{(3,1)}) H \Big] \right| \nb\\ ~~~~~~~~~~~~~~~~~~~~~~ < 1.1 \times 10^{-18} \; {\rm km} . \eqn It is worth mentioning here that a slightly stronger bound on the velocity birefringence parameter was derived in Ref. \cite{Zhao:2022pun} by performing a full Bayesian analysis on GW events in the LIGO-Virgo catalog GWTC-3.